logo

 Returned parameterslink | top

-In fact, you can return more then one value.
-You can returned content type, headers and status code next parameters.
-Python return all parameters as one tuple.
-That is not need to append brackets around them.
+In fact, you can return more than one value.
+You can return the content type, headers, and status code as additional parameters.
+Python returns all parameters as one tuple.
+There is no need to wrap them in brackets.

 @app.route('/text/message')